timgrote/Compass-Project/DEPLOY-STATIC-MACHINE.md

 # Set restart policy (already configured in docker-compose.yaml)
 # Containers will auto-restart unless manually stopped
 ```

+**macOS**:
+- Docker Desktop: Preferences → General → "Start Docker Desktop when you log in" (enable)
+- Containers will auto-restart with the `restart: unless-stopped` policy

 The `docker-compose.yaml` already has `restart: unless-stopped` for all services.